Catch a prompt injection on Codex

 Stop Claude Code from deleting a critical path

-Wire DefenseClaw into Claude Code, observe for a week, then safely verify the CMD-RM-RF rule against a disposable path.
+Wire DefenseClaw into Claude Code, collect representative observe-mode traffic, then safely verify CMD-RM-RF against a disposable path.

 Block secret exfiltration from Cursor